Health care in Colombia: History

 Health standards in Colombia have improved greatly since the 1980s.
 A 1993 reform transformed the structure of public health care funding by shifting the burden of subsidy from providers to users.
 As a result, employees have been obligated to pay into health plans to which employers also contribute.
-Although this new system has widened population coverage by the social and health security system from 21% (pre-1993) to 56% in 2004 and 66% in 2005, health disparities persist, with the poor continuing to suffer relatively high mortality rates.
+This new system has widened population coverage by the social and health security system from 21% (pre-1993) to 56% in 2004, 66% in 2005 and 97% in 2023.

 The refractive surgery keratomileusis was developed by Ignacio Barraquer in 1964 in Bogotá.
-On January 10, 1985, Dr. Elkin Lucena performed the first successful In vitro fertilization, that allowed the birth of the first Latin American test tube baby Carolina Mendez.
+On January 10, 1985, Dr. Elkin Lucena performed the first successful in vitro fertilization, that allowed the birth of the first Latin American test tube baby Carolina Mendez.
 On December 14, 1985, the Dr. Alberto Villegas performed the first heart transplant in Latin America to Antonio Yepes.

 On May 20, 1994, Dr. Manuel Elkin Patarroyo received the Prince of Asturias Awards by his technical and scientific research in the development of synthetic malaria vaccine.

 In 2002 Colombia had 58,761 physicians, 23,950 nurses, and 33,951 dentists; these numbers equated to 1.35 physicians, 0.55 nurses, and 0.78 dentists per 1,000 people, respectively.
 In 2005 Colombia was reported to have only 1.1 physicians per 1,000 people, as compared with a Latin American average of 1.5.

+In April 2025, Colombia declared a national health and economic emergency in response to a severe yellow fever outbreak that has resulted in 74 confirmed cases and 34 deaths since the start of the year.
+The outbreak, centered in the Tolima region, is the most significant in over two decades and has been exacerbated by climate change and deforestation, which have expanded the habitat of disease-carrying mosquitoes to higher altitudes.
+In response, the government has mandated vaccination cards for travelers and launched a nationwide immunization campaign to curb the spread of the disease.